 Can you divorce-proof your marriage?
 The thought has been looming in my mind since I received a WhatsApp text that read: “It’s over.
 We filed for divorce today.”
 It was from one of my closest friends, all of 32 years of age and in the 3rd year of married life.
 It had just been a month since some of us had gathered for her and Jason’s housewarming party.

-Both of them were faring well professionally, their social media profile was enviable, with numerous international check-ins, pictures of good times and some romantic statuses.
-Everything was great, and nothing gave us the feeling that these two would separate soon.
-They fought a lot, that’s true, but then which couple does not have spats that are sometimes loud and crude?
+Both of them were faring well professionally, their social media profiles were enviable, with numerous international check-ins, pictures of good times and some romantic statuses.
+Everything seemed great, and there were no warning signs of divorce.
+They fought a lot, that’s true, but then again, which couple does not have spats that are sometimes loud and crude?
 But divorce?
 We hadn’t seen it coming.

-1. Spend time apart from each other
+1. How to divorce-proof your marriage: spend time apart from each other

 2. Ditch the mental scorecard

 There is no marriage that doesn’t have its share of arguments and fights.
 Many of us like to keep a score of “I was right” as well as the “I told you so” we callously spew out.
 Either way, keeping a scorecard on how many times you ended up being “right” can be detrimental to any relationship and marriage is no exception.

 Choose happiness over winning, be the first to drop an argument and focus on what matters the most to you.
 I agree, it’s easier said than done.
 But one of the biggest marriage tips anyone can ever give you is that you’re in it not to “win” arguments, but to settle on mutually beneficial solutions.